cancervariants/gene-normalization/docs/source/managing_data/postgresql.rst

 .. note::

-    See the :ref:`PostgreSQL handler API reference<postgres_api>` for information on programmatic access.
+    See the :py:mod:`PostgreSQL handler API reference<gene.database.postgresql>` for information on programmatic access.

 Local setup
 --------------